rfhb/ctrdata/README.md

 ## Meta

-### Features in the works
+### Additional features under consideration

--   Merge results-related fields retrieved from different registers (e.g. corresponding endpoints)
+-   Retrieve previous versions of protocol- or results-related information.
+The challenge is that, apparently, initial versions cannot be queried and historical versions can only be retrieved one-by-one and not in structured format.

--   Explore relevance to retrieve previous versions of protocol- or results-related information
+-   Merge results-related fields retrieved from different registers (e.g., corresponding endpoints).
+The challenge is the incomplete congruency and different structure of fields.

 ### Acknowledgements